-- > Appropriate clothing for outside (sunhats, raincoat, snow suit, hats, mitts, boots, etc.) - > Good shoes that fit properly and have a hard sole for inside - What needs to be left at the centre: - A change of clothing - > Life sustaining medication ie: epi pens, asthma medication etc. - Pull-ups (with tabs) & wipes
+- > Appropriate clothing for outside (sunhats, raincoat, snow suit, hats, gloves, boots, etc.) - > Good shoes that fit properly and have a hard sole for inside - > Snacks for program following the Policy guidelines

+What needs to be left at the centre or with your child:

+Life sustaining medication i.e. epi pens, asthma medication etc.